-The bill amends Chapter 27-76 of the General Laws to establish the "Strengthen Rhody Homes" program within the Department of Business Regulation, Division of Insurance.
-This program is designed to provide grants to residential property owners in Rhode Island for resilience construction or retrofitting to enhance homes' ability to withstand hurricanes and other catastrophic events.
-The implementation of the program is contingent upon the availability of federal grants or other funding sources, and it does not create an entitlement for property owners.
+The bill amends Chapter 27-76 of the General Laws by establishing the "Strengthen Rhody Homes" program within the Department of Business Regulation's Division of Insurance.
+This program is designed to provide grants to residential property owners in Rhode Island for resilience construction or retrofitting to protect homes against hurricanes and other catastrophic events.
+The implementation of the program is contingent upon securing federal grants or other funding sources, and it explicitly states that it does not create an entitlement for property owners or obligate the state to fund inspections or construction.

 Statutes affected: